Ya no quiero ná

-Ya No Quiero Ná (Spanish for "I don't want anything") is a song recorded by Spanish singer Lola Índigo.
+Ya No Quiero Ná (Spanish for "I don't want anything anymore") is a song recorded by Spanish singer Lola Índigo.
 Written by Bruno Valverde, Hajar Sbihi, Lewis Peter and the singer herself, the song was released on 20 July 2018 through Universal Music as the first single from the singer's debut album Akelarre, released in May 2019.
 The song is certified three times platinum in Spain for selling over 120,000 copies.
 A remix of the song featuring Joey Montana and Charly Black was released on 7 December 2018.

 Background

 In November 2017, the Granada-born Miriam Doblas, known as "Mimi", was evicted from the ninth edition of the Spanish talent competition Operación Triunfo at the Gala 3.
 Since then, Doblas began participating in different projects to boost her singing career.
 In the first quarter of 2018 it was confirmed that she had signed with Universal Music.
 In April of that same year, rumors circulated about a possible musical group made up of Doblas and three more of her teammates from the contest, however, "it was an idea that was put on the table as Mimi put Lola Indigo previously, but each one shot for what she wanted to do".

 The Lola Indigo project was finally announced through the social networks of Doblas in June 2018 as: "a project directly linked to dance where each song written is intended for the movement, it would not make sense without a group of dancers to represent it.
 That's not just Mimi.
 This is Lola Indigo", implying that Lola Indigo would be a musical group where Doblas would be the vocalist along with three or four dancers who would accompany their songs.
 On July 2, the name of Lola Indigo's first single was announced in the same way.
 During the third week of July, the other members of the group were announced.
 The cover of "Ya no quiero na" was unveiled on July 18 through Mimi's social media.